0

 • Member of LCIA Tribunal relating to a dispute concerning an expressway in Oman.

-• President of an ICC Arbitration concerning a large dispute relating to a Biofuel development in the USA.
+• Chair of an ICC Arbitration concerning a large dispute relating to a Biofuel development in the USA.

 • Arbitrator in ICC Arbitration relating to an oil refinery in Egypt.